 The average cost to install a gravel driveway is $1.25 to $3.00 per square foot.
 Adding a porous paving system, grid, resin-bound, or tar and chip driveway for extra stabilization costs $3 to $12 per square foot to install.
 DIY gravel driveway materials cost $0.50 to $1.50 per square foot.

-A typical gravel roadway has a depth of 12 inches with three layers of larger stones and gravel spread on top.
-For properties with a strong clay or stone foundation, you may only need base grading and about 3 to 4 inches of gravel to create a stable road and cut your costs in half.
+A typical gravel roadway is 12 inches deep with three layers of larger stones and gravel spread on top.
+Properties with a strong clay or stone foundation may only need base grading and 3 to 4 inches of gravel to create a stable road.

-Your city or county may require a permit to construct a gravel or dirt road, which starts at $500 depending on the size of the project.
+Some cities or counties require a permit to construct a gravel or dirt road, starting at $500.

 The cost for a gravel parking lot or pad costs $3 to $5 per square foot or about the same as constructing a new gravel driveway.
 A 10×20 gravel parking pad costs $600 to $1,000 to build depending on soil conditions, labor, and type of rock.

-According to the Department of Agriculture, farm roads should be at least 9 to 12 feet wide, have raised surfaces — or crowns — in the center for drainage, and need a 6-inch minimum sub-base foundation of crushed stone for long-lasting stability.
+Commercial and farm gravel roads cost $21,000 to $53,000 per mile, depending on the project size, location, and terrain.
+Farm roads should be at least 9 to 12 feet wide, have raised surfaces in the center for drainage, and need a 6-inch minimum sub-base foundation of crushed stone for stability.